Vermont Wage Garnishment Laws

 The Short Version

 Vermont splits wage garnishment into two tracks.
-If the judgment grew out of a consumer credit transaction — a credit card, a personal loan, a financed purchase, most medical bills — the debtor keeps the greater of eighty-five percent of weekly disposable earnings or forty times the federal minimum wage, and only the slice above that line can be reached.
-If the judgment is a general, non-consumer debt, Vermont follows the federal standard: the greater of seventy-five percent of disposable earnings or thirty times the federal minimum wage is protected.
-Garnishment is called trustee process, and a creditor cannot start it by phoning the employer; a court order issues only after a money judgment and a court review of the debtor’s exemptions.
-Child support, taxes, and student loans follow their own, harsher rules.
+If the judgment grew out of a consumer credit transaction — a credit card, a personal loan, a financed purchase, most medical bills — the debtor keeps the greater of eighty-five percent of weekly disposable earnings or forty times the federal minimum hourly wage, and only the slice above that line can be reached.
+If the judgment is a general, non-consumer debt, Vermont follows the federal standard: the greater of seventy-five percent of disposable earnings or thirty times the federal minimum hourly wage is protected.
+Both floors are keyed to the federal hourly rate, not to Vermont’s own higher, annually indexed minimum wage.
+Garnishment here is called trustee process, and a creditor cannot start it by phoning the employer: section 3167 bars it until the judgment is final, section 3168 requires a written motion naming the debtor’s source of earnings, and section 3169 requires a hearing before any order issues.
+Any waiver of the exemption is void.
+Child support runs on a different statute that switches most of those protections off by section number.
 Everything depends on knowing the employer — that is the locate we handle for legitimate judgment-enforcement matters, usually within twenty-four hours.

 Watch: Vermont Garnishment in Brief